 GeneCards Summary for FTH1 Gene

 FTH1 (Ferritin Heavy Chain 1) is a Protein Coding gene.
 Diseases associated with FTH1 include Hemochromatosis, Type 5 and Superficial Siderosis Of The Central Nervous System.
-Among its related pathways are Clathrin derived vesicle budding and Validated targets of C-MYC transcriptional repression.
+Among its related pathways are Binding and Uptake of Ligands by Scavenger Receptors and Clathrin derived vesicle budding.
 Gene Ontology (GO) annotations related to this gene include iron ion binding and ferroxidase activity.
 An important paralog of this gene is FTMT.

 UniProtKB/Swiss-Prot Summary for FTH1 Gene